Last updated April 9, 2026

 3. Seated Meditations

 Likewise, some meditations are meant to be seated.
 Sit in the sand, or grab a towel to perch on.
-Using the natural flow of the ocean breathe in with the water moving up onto the shore and then exhale as the ocean wave retreats back to the sea.
+Using the natural flow of the ocean, inhale as the water moves up onto the shore and then exhale as the ocean wave retreats back to the sea.
 Repeat over, intensifying the breath, for 10 minutes following the flow of the ocean.

 4. Animal Excursions

-One of the most memorable experiences I had recently in an island getaway to the Bahamas was an evening out taking a dip in the ocean under the sunset.
-I and a few others were there, taking in the beautiful orange tones reflecting over the cove.
+One of the most memorable experiences on an island getaway to the Bahamas was an evening dip in the ocean under the sunset.
+A few others and I were there, taking in the beautiful orange tones reflecting over the cove.

-To our beautiful surprise, a fairly large turtle was joining us, too—without fear, but pure grace, grazing upon the seagrass that was in the cove’s bay.
-Any stress or worry of “life” had disappeared, for you are humbled at that moment, one with a fellow animal (or, reptile in this case).
+To our surprise, a fairly large turtle joined us.
+No fear, just pure grace, grazing on the seagrass in the cove’s bay.
+Any stress or worry of “life” had disappeared.
+You are humbled at that moment, one with a fellow animal (or reptile, in this case).

-This was a natural occurrence, and some hotels or destinations will offer excursions that incorporate animals.
-I’m all for enjoying time with nature and animals in their habitats, as long as it’s not destroying or disrupting them in any harmful manner.
-So, best to do some research or ask for details before booking.
+This was a natural occurrence, and some hotels or destinations offer excursions that incorporate animals.
+I’m all for enjoying time in nature and with animals in their habitats, as long as it doesn’t destroy or disrupt them.
+Do some research or ask for details before booking

-A puja (pronounced “poo-jah”) is a Vedic ritual considered to be liberating, releasing, purifying and a form of yoga of the spirit and emotions.
-While there are many forms of puja that can be unrelated to the ocean, an idea to share in this instance can be used in the meditation illustrated above.
+A puja (pronounced “poo-jah”) is a Vedic ritual considered liberating, releasing, purifying, and a form of yoga of the spirit and emotions.
+Many forms of puja are unrelated to the ocean, but the practice pairs naturally with waterfront meditation.

-After the mediation, cleanse in the ocean and visualize any forms of heaviness or weight or suffering letting go as you cleanse and dip in the sea.
+After your meditation, step into the ocean and visualize any heaviness or suffering, letting go as you dip beneath the surface.
 Release the lower energy vibrations and allow your mind and body to feel freer after you ground back on the sand.

 6. Ocean Offerings